-This council has done a wonderful job of hiding the dead patches underneath the beautiful trees in this park, but the fact remains that Kikuyu is terrible in shade, and anytime there are trees, Kikuyu will die underneath.
-The gardens are nice but they aren't there for beauty - they are in this park to cover for the shortcomings of Kikuyu, and they add even more costs to maintaining this park.
+This council has done a wonderful job of hiding the dead patches underneath the beautiful trees in this park, but the fact remains that Kikuyu is just not good in shade, and anytime there are trees, Kikuyu will die underneath.
+The gardens are nice but they aren't there for beauty - they are in this park to cover for the shortcomings of Kikuyu, and they add more costs to maintaining this park.

 This park uses a lot of pesticides.
-Common Kikuyu is highly aggressive in growth rates and is susceptible to weeds.
+Common Kikuyu is vigorous in growth rates and is susceptible to weeds.
 Herbicides are used here to kill weeds in the turf, as well as on the edges to stop the Kikuyu spreading onto paths.

 Kikuyu Invading Neighbouring Lawns

 I visited one of the lawns directly opposite this park, it's a Buffalo - well it was a Buffalo… these days the lawn is 50/50 Buffalo and Kikuyu.
-The Kikuyu seed from the Council park blew across onto this lawn, embedded itself and now the Buffalo lawn is destroyed.
-The same is true of all verges surrounding this park - all infested with weedy common Kikuyu.
+The Kikuyu seed from the Council park blew across onto this lawn or was carried by birds or pets, embedded itself and now the Buffalo lawn is no longer.
+The same is true of all verges surrounding this park - all overcome with common Kikuyu from this one park.

-Common Kikuyu requires more lawn mowing than any other lawn type.
-Amounting to huge maintenance and upkeep costs for the council in staff wages and equipment costs, not to mention all the extra pollution created by having to use mower tractors so frequently just to cut some grass.
-Then there's the issue of so much waste material from lawn mowing that needs to be disposed of.
+Common Kikuyu requires more lawn mowing.
+Amounting to higher maintenance and upkeep costs for the council in staff wages and equipment costs, not to mention all the extra pollution created by having to use mower tractors more frequently.
+Then there's the issue of more waste material from lawn mowing that needs to be disposed of.

-This Kikuyu park requires regular vertimowing to dethatch this grass.
-Vertimowing on this scale is highly energy intensive, using very large vertimowing tractors and creating masses of waste material…. and this is only a small park!
+This Kikuyu park requires regular vertimowing to de-thatch this grass.
+Vertimowing on this scale is energy intensive, using very large vertimowing tractors and creating masses of waste material…. and this is only a small park!

 Watering and Fertilising

 Again, this Kikuyu turfed park will need a regular program of fertilising and watering.
-Perhaps no more than a Couch lawn, but on this scale, that's a lot of water, a lot of fertiliser and a lot of wasted money.
+Perhaps no more than a Couch lawn, but on this scale, that's a lot of water and a lot of fertiliser.

-Now lets look at the instant and massive benefits this council, it's neighbouring residents and the environment will all receive if this park was to be re-turfed with Zoysia.
+Now lets look at the instant benefits this council, its neighbouring residents and the environment will all receive if this park was to be re-turfed with Zoysia.

 Dead Patches Under Trees

-Almost all dead patches due to shade under trees will be eliminated because Zoysia is more shade tolerant than common Kikuyu.
-The council instantly saves maintenance costs for the garden areas they were forced to plant due to the Kikuyu.
+Almost all dead patches due to shade under trees will be eliminated because Zoysia is more shade tolerant than common Kikuyu or Couch.
+The council instantly saves maintenance costs for the garden areas they were forced to plant due to the shade intolerance of Kikuyu.

-The use of weed killers will be massively decreased because Zoysia is highly resistant to weeds due to it's thick sward.
-Weed killers that are used to stop Kikuyu spreading onto paths and into surrounding areas will be totalled eliminated.
-Zoysia does not become weedy
+The use of weed killers will be decreased because Zoysia is more resistant to weeds due to its thick sward.
+Weed killers that are used to stop Kikuyu spreading onto paths and into surrounding areas may be greatly reduced.

-Even better, Zoysia is naturally highly resistant to lawn disease and pests, so the use of chemicals to treat such problems in Kikuyu will be almost non-existent with Zoysia.
+Even better, Zoysia is naturally resistant to lawn disease and pests, so the use of chemicals to treat such problems in common Kikuyu will be far less so with Zoysia.

-And here we have massive savings in both costs and massive reduction in the use of harmful chemicals used to treat lawn problems.
+And here we have many savings in both costs and reduction in the use of chemicals used to treat lawn problems.

 Invasion Of Neighbouring Lawns

-Zoysia will never invade and destroy any neighbouring lawns… ever.
-It just cannot spread in the way that Kikuyu can, and even if it could spread and establish from seed blowing in the wind - the neighbours would be blessed to now have a Zoysia lawn!
+Zoysia will never invade and takeover any neighbouring lawns… ever.
+It just cannot spread in the way that Kikuyu can.

-Lawn mowing requirements of Zoysia are a fraction of those for Kikuyu.
-By planting Zoysia, the council could instantly begin saving between 50 - 70 % on all costs associated with lawn mowing of parks, including equipment purchase and maintenance costs, staff costs, fuel costs, as well as massive savings in the emission of pollution from tractor lawn mowers.
+Lawn mowing requirements of Zoysia are a less than those for Kikuyu.
+By planting Zoysia, the council could instantly begin saving on all costs associated with lawn mowing of parks, including equipment purchase and maintenance costs, staff costs, fuel costs, as well as savings in the emission of pollution from tractor lawn mowers.